openmrs/openmrs-contrib-itsm-terraform/README.md

 This repository is the definition of OpenMRS community infrastructure (infra-as-code).
 We are using terraform to generate network infra, Openstack VMs (Jetstream IU and TACC), DNS and backup resources.

+You can also check <https://github.com/bmamlin/jetstream-api-cli.git> to check the results in Openstack.

 # Requirements
 ## Credentials
 Before you can use this repository, you need: